Showing posts with label Barbara Hershey. Show all posts

 BONUS MATERIAL

-I read Evan Hunter’s novel Last Summer not long after seeing the film and I’d highly recommend it.
-Eleanor Perry’s screenplay is a faithful adaptation of the book, which is every bit as disturbing as the film.
-The slight novel provides a bit more backstory to the characters and is told in the form of a flashback memory recounted by an emotionally shattered Peter to his psychiatrist.
-In 1973 Hunter wrote a sequel to Last Summer titled Come Winter.
-I’d say that both novels are unavailable and out of print, but is anything really out of print with eBay around?
+I read Evan Hunter’s 1968 novel Last Summer not long after seeing the film.
+Eleanor Perry’s screenplay is surprisingly faithful to the source material, and it's every bit as disturbing as the film.
+The novel provides a bit more backstory to the characters and is told in the form of a flashback memory recounted by an emotionally shattered Peter to his psychiatrist.
+In 1973, Evan Hunter wrote a sequel to Last Summer titled Come Winter.
+I don't know if any significance should be placed on the fact that while I read it much more recently than Last Summer, I nevertheless can't recall a thing about it.

 Copyright © Ken Anderson 2009- 2013